Shelley A.S. Alexander, Ed.D.

 Prior to joining GRC, Nancy served as the Director of Membership at the American Chemical Society (ACS), the world’s largest scientific society.
 She also worked ten years as an industrial research chemist at Exxon Production Research Company (now Exxon Mobile Upstream Research) in Houston, Texas.
 Nancy is a Fellow of the Royal Society of Chemistry, a Fellow of the American Association for the Advancement of Science and a member of the American Chemical Society.

-Married for twenty years I am the mom of three boys - Jack, Sean and Aidan.
-Jack is the eldest and a freshman at WPI studying robotic engineering (one down, two to go!).
-When I’m not refereeing family matters I split my time between managing two companies – Databean, LLC and TrialPoint, Inc. Databean is a contract research organization dedicated to the design and management of clinical trials for novel technology companies.
+Married for over 20 years, Nuala Ronan is the mom of three boys—Jack, Sean and Aidan.
+Jack is the eldest and a member of the WPI Class of 2016 studying robotics engineering (one down, two to go!).
+When she’s not refereeing family matters, Nuala splits her time between managing two companies: Databean, LLC and TrialPoint, Inc. Databean is a contract research organization dedicated to the design and management of clinical trial for novel technology companies.
 TrialPoint is a spin-off of Databean and develops clinical trial management software and mobile health apps.
-I hold a bachelor’s in nursing from Birmingham University, England and a post-bac premed degree from Columbia University, NY.
-I live in Brewster, NY and the rare time when I’m not working I love to read and travel.
+Nuala holds a bachelor’s in nursing from Birmingham University, England, and a post-bac pre-med degree from Columbia University, NY.
+She lives in Brewster, NY; and the rare time she’s not working she loves to read and travel.